Here are the 3 Factors to Consider When Planning a Capsule Wardrobe:

 Listen, everyone struggles with their Kibbe ID at first!
 But it makes all the difference when you’re planning for a capsule wardrobe.
 Make sure you take a photo of yourself from chest level for your Kibbe assessment.
 All modern smartphone cameras have a timer feature.
 Just prop your phone up around chest-level, set the timer, and step back.
 Your full body should be in the photo.
 Don’t begin your Kibbe test or assessment trying to prove you are one ID or another.
 Be honest (and kind) with yourself.
 If you’re really struggling, ask someone for unbias feedback.
 For example: “Would you say my head’s size seem large, small, or just right for my body?” or “I’m trying to determine if my shoulders are broad compared to my hips.
-Which one seems the widest?
+Which one seems the wider?
 Or are they about the same?”
 Keep in mind that the end goal is finding garments and outfits that suit you best!
 Each body type has corresponding ways of dressing that make them look effortless and natural.
 Whereas the wrong garments can look unflattering and disharmonious.

 Many people seem to like this introduction video by Aly Art and her follow-up video explaining how to do the Kibbe body assessment.
 Also, I want to share this graphic from Glowsly that really helped me:

-Seeing all the body types lined up with the subtle difference visible in one view made things a lot clearer to me.
+Seeing all the body types lined up with the subtle visual differences in one view made things a lot clearer to me.
 Use the graphic above to narrow down 2 – 3 Kibbe body IDs.
 (Note that the illustration doesn’t cover all body factors, it focuses on just a few of them: shoulder width, shoulder cap shape, bust fullness, level of natural waist emphasis, hip width, and limb length.
 Other factors to consider which aren’t depicted in the above graphic can be found below.)

 How to Assess Your Body Measurements, Lines, and Proportions